silbongio/silbongio.github.io/index.md

 I am Associate Professor of Spanish in the Department of Romance and Classical Studies at Michigan State University.

-My research lies at the intersection of Hispanic Linguistics, phonetics and phonology, and sociolinguistics.
-I focus on variation in pronunciation—what it reveals about language structure and how it drives patterns of variation and change.
-Spanish, with its broad geographic distribution and dialectal diversity, is central to my work.
-I also study second language phonology, especially how learner production and perception inform theory and pedagogy.
+My research lies within the framework of laboratory phonology, which brings together experimental methods and theoretical models of sound structure.
+I focus primarily on Spanish, using phonetic tools to explore how phonological contrasts are maintained, how sound patterns emerge and vary in everyday speech, and how alternations develop.
+I also do work in second language phonology, especially how learner production and perception inform theory and pedagogy.